AricTech/AricTech.github.io/README.txt

 Website Content:
 	-Home
+		-Link to About AricTech
+		-Link to Services
+		-Link to Contact US
+		-Link to the Projects
+	-Services
+		-PC Cleanup
+		-Hardware Repair
+		-OS update/install
+		-Network Consultation/Troubleshooting
+	-About AricTech
+		-AricTech Description with link back to Services -Interesting Links
+			-distrowatch
+			-link for remote support
 		-My Personal Projects
 			-About The Projects
 			-The Website
 				-HTML5UP
 				-Google domains
 				-Github pages
 				-fixing broken parts of the website
 			-KVM Server (arch Linux)
 			-Owncloud/Nextcloud
 			-Email
 			-VPN
 			-Firewall/IDS
 			-Nagios
 			-Eve-ng
 			-Hacking Game
 				-Create a game that looks similar to cisco's packet tracer that gives users a list of services they need to provide and lets them set it up themselfs.
 After they are finished they submit their design and an attacker will try to hack the setup.
 				-Possibly using eve-ng??
 			-Password Vault
 				-using appspot.com /google cloud platform
 				-writen in python
-	-Interesting Links
-		-
-	-About AricTech
-	-AricTech Services
-		-PC Cleanup
-		-Hardware Repair
-		-OS update/install
-		-Network Consultation/Troubleshooting

 Escape Velocity by HTML5 UP
 html5up.net | @ajlkn